-Station 27, located in the Avalon Channel off Cape Spear NL (Fig. 1), was sampled 49 times (42 CTD profiles, 7 XBT profiles) during 2005.
-Depth versus time contours of the annual temperature cycle for 2005 are displayed in Fig. 2.
-The cold isothermal water column during late January to early April has temperatures ranging from near $0^{\circ}$ to $-1^{\circ}$ C. These temperatures persisted throughout the year below 100 m.
-Upper layer temperatures warmed to $>0^{\circ}$ C by mid-April and to $>15^{\circ}$ C by August, after which the fall cooling commenced with values decreasing to $2^{\circ}$ C by December.
-The seasonally heated upper-layer initially penetrated to about 60 m depth in June, then shoaled to 30-40 m during mid-summer due to local coastal upwelling and then gradually deepened to a maximum of about 100 m by late November.
+Station 27, located in the Avalon Channel off Cape Spear NL (Fig. 1), was sampled 46 times (40 CTD profiles, 6 XBT profiles) during 2006.
+Depth versus time contours of the annual temperature cycle for 2006 are displayed in Fig. 2.
+The cold, near-isothermal water column during late January to early May has temperatures ranging from near 0° to -1° C. These temperatures persisted throughout the year below 120 m.
+Upper layer temperatures warmed to $>1^{\circ}$ C by late-April and to $>15^{\circ}$ C by August, after which the fall cooling commenced with values decreasing to 2° C by the end of December.
+The seasonally heated upper-layer penetrated to about 75 m depth by October and then began to cool down to $2^{\circ}-3^{\circ}$ C by December.

-Annual surface and bottom temperatures at Station 27 were similar to 2004 values, >2 SD above their long-term means.
-Vertically averaged values over various depths were also above normal by close to 2 SD.
-In general, Station 27 temperatures were below normal from 1990-1995, reaching minimum values in 1991 when they dipped to 2-3 SD below normal.
-Temperatures warmed during the mid-1990s and have remained, for the most part, above normal for the past 10 years near bottom (Table 3).
-At other locations (Hamilton Bank, Flemish Cap and St. Pierre Bank) temperatures remained significantly above normal during both 2004 and 2005 with anomalies reaching a record 2.7 SD above normal on Hamilton Bank.
-Temperature time series obtained from thermographs deployed at inshore sites along the coast during the summer in water depths from 5-10 m show considerable variability about the mean due to local wind driven upwelling.
-In general however, they show similar patterns with mostly below normal anomalies during the first half of the 1990s and above normal during the latter half (Table 3).
+In general, Station 27 temperatures were below normal from 1990 to 1995, reaching minimum values in 1991 when they dipped to 2-3 SD below normal.
+Temperatures warmed during the mid-1990s and have remained, for the most part, above normal for the past 11 years (Table 3).
+The annual surface temperature at Station 27 has been increasing since 2002, reaching a 61-year high of 3.22 SD above their long-term means in 2006.
+Bottom temperatures were the 3rd highest at 2.7 SD, similar to 2004 and 2005 values.
+Vertically averaged values over various depths also set record highs >3 SD above normal (Table 3).
+At other locations, (Hamilton Bank, Flemish Cap and St. Pierre Bank) temperatures remained significantly above normal during both 2004 and 2005 with anomalies reaching a record 2.7 SD above normal on Hamilton Bank.
+During 2006, Hamilton Bank temperatures decreased compared to 2005 values while Flemish Cap values increased.
+Temperature data obtained from thermographs deployed at inshore sites showed considerable variability about the mean due to local wind driven upwelling.
+In general however, they show similar patterns, with mostly below normal anomalies during the first half of the 1990s and above normal during the latter half and up to 2006 (Table 3).

-Fig. 2.
-Contours of temperature observations (in °C) as a function of depth at Station 27 for 2005.
+Figure 2.
+Contours of temperature observations (in °C) as a function of depth at Station 27 for 2006.

-Fig. 3.
-Contours of salinities observations as a function of depth at Station 27 for 2005.
+Figure 3.
+Contours of salinities observations as a function of depth at Station 27 for 2006.

-Depth versus time contours of the annual salinity cycle for 2005 are displayed in Fig. 3.
-Surface salinities reached maximum values in early winter (>32) and decreased to minimum values by late summer (<31.2 in August).
-In the depth range from 50-100-m, salinities ranged from 32 to 32.7 and near bottom they varied throughout the year between 32.8 and 33.4.
-The period of low salinity values at shallow depths in late summer to late fall, a prominent feature of the salinity cycle on the Newfoundland Shelf, is due largely to melting sea-ice off Labrador earlier in the year followed by advection southward onto the Grand Banks.
-Annually, surface salinities at Station 27 were only slightly above normal during 2005, a decrease from the values in 2002-2004.
-Depth averaged values also remained slightly above normal with the most significant anomalies at shallow depths.
-Upperlayer salinities during the past four years have ranged from near-normal to saltier than normal in contrast to the mainly fresher-than-normal values that dominated most of the 1990s (Table 3).
+Depth versus time contours of the annual salinity cycle for 2006 are displayed in Fig. 3.
+Surface salinities reached maximum values in early spring (>32) and decreased to minimum values by late summer and into the fall months (<31.2).
+In the depth range from 50 to 100-m, salinities ranged from 32.2 to 32.8 and near bottom they varied throughout the year between 33 and 33.4.
+The period of low salinity values at shallow depths occurred from late summer to late fall This prominent feature of the salinity cycle on the Newfoundland Shelf is due largely to melting sea-ice off Labrador earlier in the year followed by advection southward onto the Grand Banks.
+Annual surface salinities at Station 27 increased from 2005 values and were above normal during 2006 by 0.65 SD.
+Depth averaged values also increased over 2005 values to 0.61-0.77 SD above normal.
+Upper-layer salinities during the past 5 years have ranged from near-normal to saltier than normal in contrast to the mainly fresher-than-normal values that dominated most of the 1990s (Table 3).